Laws Regarding Meal & Rest Breaks in California

 Rest period violations can be difficult to prove, because employers are only required to make the break available – employees are not required by law to take them.
 Whether an employer adequately communicated that a break was freely available, and whether an employee knowingly and voluntarily waived a break time, can be difficult to establish in court.

-The attorneys at Kingsley & Kingsley have significant experience in labor law and other civil litigation, including class actions based on employer violations of the law across the workforce.
+The wage and hour attorneys at Kingsley & Kingsley have significant experience in labor law and other civil litigation, including class actions based on employer violations of the law across the workforce.
 If you believe that you have been unfairly denied a meal break or rest period, contact Kingsley & Kingsley to have an attorney evaluate your claim.